Pikkuninja/Birdwatcher/README.md

   - Can be ordered by timestamp or species names

 # Implementation notes
-- Uses AndroidX and Jetpack libraries heavily: LiveData, Navigation, ViewModel
+- Uses AndroidX and Jetpack libraries heavily: LiveData, Navigation, Room, ViewModel
-  - I wanted to test using these, as I haven't had used them in any projects before
+  - I wanted to test using these, as Room was the only one I had previously used
 - Asynchronity handled with Kotlin Coroutines
-  - Again, some tech I hadn't used in earlier projects.
+  - Again, some tech I hadn't used in earlier projects
   - Especially with Flows coming soon Coroutines can be used to replace RxJava, and they even have multiplatform support (though multithreading isn't supported on non-JVM targets yet)
 - Dependency injection with Dagger
   - Dagger graph includes e.g. UseCases & their dependencies, ViewModelProviders